 There is a mathematical proportion of width and height that is widely accepted as the “perfect” esthetics of the six front teeth.
 Short, square appearing teeth can be improved by procedures done by a gum specialist (periodontist) that reduce the amount of gums covering the teeth.

 There’s also an ideal relationship of the width of the central incisors, lateral incisors, and canines to each other.
 Excessively large teeth may cause your bite in the front to be slightly off.
 In these cases, Dr. Abdoney may slightly reduce the size of the teeth and then close the resulting spaces in order for your bite to fit together ideally.
-Not only can this improve your bite, but it’s also an esthetic advantage in some people.
+Not only can this improve your bite, but it’s also an aesthetic advantage in some people.
 Small, narrow, or chipped teeth can be improved by crowns, veneers, or “build up” restorations made by a general dentist or prosthodontist.
 The most common teeth to need a restoration are the lateral incisors, which are frequently proportionally smaller than the rest of the front teeth.

 Your Ideal Color